avargasv/ZIO-Dialogue/postIOMonad.md

 for granted, without delving at all in the intricacies of the mighty Scala type system.

-Building programs by composing functions means that our programs are, in the end, just "big functions" composed by many smaller ones.
+Building programs by composing functions means that our programs are, in the end, just "big functions" composed by a certain number of smaller ones.
 Of course, we don't want those big functions to be non-deterministic.
-As **the composition of two functions is impure if only one of them is impure**, and so the presence of only one impure function among those that compose a program would make the entire program impure, we are restricted to using pure functions when applying this way of building programs.
+So, as **the composition of any number of functions is impure if only one of them is impure**, and as impurity implies non-determinism, we must use pure functions when applying this way of building programs.

+Summarizing what we have argued in this section: if we want to maintain the advantages of equational reasoning and of program building by composition, we are restricted to program using pure functions.

 ## 1.3 The I/O monad.